jesseleite/caravel/readme.md

 ## Installation

-### 1. Install into your Laravel project using [Composer](https://getcomposer.org).
+### 1. Install into your Laravel.
 ```
 composer require 'thisvessel/caravel:dev-master'
 ```
-Note: I will tag version as soon I've added sufficient test coverage.
+Note: I will tag version as soon I am happy with implementation and test coverage.

 ### 2. Add CaravelServiceProvider to providers array in /config/app.php.
 ```php